Non-constituency Member of Parliament: Allocation

 In the 2001 general election, only one NCMP seat was offered to Chua Chu Kang SMC's candidate Steve Chia of the Singapore Democratic Alliance, who won 34.66% of the votes as the best performing defeated candidate for the election.
 In the 2006 general election, WP won 43.91% of the votes in Aljunied GRC, the best performing defeated team for the election.
 Sylvia Lim was subsequently declared elected as the next NCMP in Parliament on 12 May 2006.

 Following an increase in the number of NCMP seats in Parliament to nine in 2010, after the WP garnered six seats at the 2011 general election, three NCMP seats were offered.
-They were taken up by Lina Loh from the Singapore People's Party, who contested Potong Pasir Single Member Constituency (SMC), and Yee Jenn Jong and Gerald Giam of the WP, who contested Joo Chiat SMC and East Coast GRC, respectively.
+They were taken up by Lina Loh from the Singapore People's Party, who contested Potong Pasir SMC, and Yee Jenn Jong and Gerald Giam of the WP, who contested Joo Chiat SMC and East Coast GRC, respectively.

 In the 2015 general election, WP again won six seats, so three NCMP seats were offered.
 They were offered to Lee Li Lian (Punggol East SMC), Dennis Tan (Fengshan SMC) and one of the candidates of the East Coast GRC team.
 Tan and Leon Perera (of the East Coast GRC team) accepted with Lee declining the seat.
 WP filled a motion in Parliament to allow Daniel Goh to take Lee's place as NCMP and the motion was passed by the legislature.
 Goh was later sworn-in as a NCMP.
 The amendments in 2016 saw the number of NCMPs seats being increased to 12; in the 2020 general election, after WP won ten seats at that election, two NCMP seats were offered.
 The Progress Singapore Party team contesting West Coast GRC garnered 48.32% of the votes, was the best-performing defeated team for the election.
 They were taken up by Leong Mun Wai and Hazel Poa, and were subsequently declared elected as the NCMPs in Parliament on 16 July 2020.

 In the 2025 general election, WP won ten seats again, resulting in two NCMPs seats being offered, one to Andre Low (Jalan Kayu SMC), and one of the candidates from Tampines GRC team.
 It was announced on 19 May 2025 that Low and Eileen Chong (of the Tampines GRC team) would accept the seats.